Printing on Campus

 How can I print at the public computers and campus printers?

 Pharos is the name of the printing system that runs the CUMC campus printers.
 If you have a Columbia email account (UNI) you can select File - Print from any public computer to send your document to a Pharos print queue:

-Once you have sent your print job(s), go to your desired Pharos printer, login with your UNI select the document to print.
+Once you have sent your print job(s), go to your desired Pharos printer to login and select the document to print.
 Our